KhadijaBakari00/SociologyDiva/README.md

 # SociologyDiva
-For the miderms sweetie :)
+For the finals sweetie :)